survoai/humalect-docs/docs/10-Pipelines/editing-existing-pipeline.md

 ![list-pipelines](./../../static/img/list-pipelines.png)

-5. You will see `edit` button, click on this button.
+5. You will see the `edit` button, click on this button.

 ![edit-button](./../../static/img/edit-button.png)